example42/psick/docs/docker.md

 Note that the base images used for the different OS are by default downloaded from [https://hub.docker.com/r/example42/puppet-agent/tags/](https://hub.docker.com/r/example42/puppet-agent/tags/).

 It's possible to use custom ones by:

  - Setting on Hiera in the role yaml files the parameter ```docker::username``` (example42 by default)

  - Build custom (with ```fab docker.tp_build_role:puppet-agent```) puppet-agent images

- - Push them to your registry for use outside your local machine
+ - Push them to our registry for use outside our local machine

 ### Building Docker images